 Let us help you transform your recipe into a profitable business!

 We host school field trips, cooking classes and other events!
-Kids and adults can tour the accelerator, learn a few culinary skills, put together a lunch, and eat a fantastic, healthy meal.
-We teach the Seminole Tribe adults and children healthy eating classes.
+Kids and adults can tour the accelerator, learn some culinary skills, put together a lunch, and eat a fantastic, healthy meal.
+We also teach the Seminole Tribe adults and children healthy eating classes.

 Culinary Program Manager Ahmed El